yeokm1/retro-configs/laptops/thinkpad-x61/README.md

 ## BIOS

-To use third-party Wifi cards like the modern Intel 7260 outside of the default wifi whitelist, the BIOS must be modified.
+To use third-party Wifi cards outside of the default wifi whitelist, the BIOS must be modified.

 A third-party modified BIOS from [Middleton](https://www.thinkwiki.org/wiki/Middleton%27s_BIOS) enables SATA 2, disables whitelist, FN-Ctrl swap and includes SLIC 2.1 for Win 7 activation.